 - Level of Regulations

 - Non-clinical studies: GLP

 - Clinical studies:

 - FDA: non-GLP

-- EU CPMP/EWP/QWP/1401/98 (2002): The bioanalytical part of bioequivalence trials should be conducted according to the applicable principles of Good Laboratory Practice (GLP).

-CPMP/EWP/QWP/1401/98Rev1 (Draft 2008): [...]
-However, as such studies fall outside the formal scope of GLP, the sites conducting the studies are not required to be certified as part of the GLP compliance certification.
+- EMA: The bioanalytical part of bioequivalence trials should be conducted according to the applicable principles of Good Laboratory Practice (GLP).
+However, as human bioanalytical studies fall outside the scope of GLP, the sites conducting the studies are not required to be monitored as part of a national GLP compliance programme.